-- The lab consists of eight weekly instructor-proctored discussion sessions held via Etudes online.
+- The lab consists of eight weekly synchronous instructor-proctored discussion sessions held via Etudes online.

-- In addition each student will attend a library orientation/term paper introduction in the library with the instructor (there are 7-8 sessions scheduled each quarter).
+- Each student will attend a library orientation/term paper introduction in the library with the instructor (there are seven to eight sessions scheduled each quarter).

-- Finally, every student will prepare and present a seminar.
+- Every student will prepare and present a seminar.
 The seminar sessions require the students to present their material to the instructor outside of class time.
 All lab activity attendance (discussions/library orientation/seminar) is recorded and graded.